samuelemarro/counter-attack-legacy/README.md

 # Troubleshooting

-**I have increased the batch size, but the speed is the same**: Check that parallelization is enabled and increase --attack-workers as well.
+**I have increased the batch size, but the speed is the same**

+Check that parallelization is enabled and increase --attack-workers as well.

+**Some adversarial samples are actually classified correctly**

+Depending on the approximations used by CUDA, some adversarial samples close to the decision boundary might be classified correctly.
+To prevent this, use --no-cuda.
+Keep in mind that these samples are so close to the decision boundary (usually around 1e-5 L-inf distance) that they might trick the same network in a different context.

 # Acknowledgements